We might receive compensation from certain providers listed below. Find Out More

 Specifications

-In total we’ve got 4 authentication ways:
+In total, we’ve got 4 authentication methods:

 • Hand Palm – 600;

-• Fingerprint – 3 000;
+• Fingerprint – 3,000;

-• RFID access card – 10 000;
+• RFID access card – 10,000;

 • Passwords;

-And this ZKTeco P160 can hold up to 100 000 records, gathered from all authentication attempts and all entry and out events with event time and person’s ID.
+And this ZKTeco P160 can hold up to 100,000 records, gathered from all authentication attempts and all entry and out events with event time and person’s ID.
 Which is exactly what’s meant by the Biometric Access Control and Time Attendance Terminal.
 ZKTeco P160.

 Then we were installing it in our office so our employees could use it.
-First of all we marked out the location and drilled a hole in our drywall column, then we pushed the twisted pair cable through the gap between the roof and our ceiling.
-We are using a single cable to transfer the data and power the terminal at once, so we divide the cable cores, where a brown and blue pairs are responsible for power, and the orange and green lines make it able to transmit data.
+First of all, we marked out the location and drilled a hole in our drywall column, then we pushed the twisted pair cable through the gap between the roof and our ceiling.
+We are using a single cable to transfer the data and power the terminal at once, so we divide the cable cores, where a brown and blue pair are responsible for power, and the orange and green lines make it able to transmit data.

 Watch The Video on YouTube: